 - O (oa, oe, o, oCC, ow)

-R-Controlled Vowel Patterns*When* you teach R controlled vowels is really teacher choice.
+*When* you teach R controlled vowels is really teacher choice.
 Some prefer to teach r controlled vowels after teaching the CVCe pattern.
-I have chosen to focus on all of the long vowel patterns and then work in r controlled vowels.
+Personally, I choose to focus on all of the long vowel patterns before I work on r controlled vowels.
 I find that comparing /ar/ to CVC and long vowel patterns makes the sound more distinguishable.
-If you prefer teaching simple r controlled patterns before other long vowel patterns, you could follow these comparisons.
+If you prefer teaching simple r controlled patterns before other long vowel patterns, then you could follow these comparisons.

 - three-consonant clusters